-"I mean, I like cheese, I like kitkats, but would I ever have a cheese wrapped kitkat?
+"I mean, I like cheese, I like snickers, but would I ever have a cheese wrapped snickers?
 No, I don't believe I would."

 "I don't understand why chocolate chips are so popular.
 Chocolate sprinkles is another one, I mean, why does everyone automatically assume you like chocolate sprinkles just because you love chocolate?
 Well, come to think of it I do actually really like chocolate sprinkles.
-But they're on top of things so I don't think they count as being in the chocolate chip category."
+But they're on top of things, not in things, so I don't think they really count as being in the chocolate chip category."

 "Karen, for god's sake!"

 "Yeah?"
 Karen pressed the phone to her ear, not because she couldn't hear her mother on the other end but because any kind of warmth in the chilly night was very much welcome.
 She changed hands and put the phone to the other ear, she had walked out of the door without gloves on that morning and she was regretting it.
-The paths she walked on were shiny with fresh fallen rain that perfectly reflected the large moon above her.
+Around her, the paths were shiny with freshly fallen rain that perfectly reflected the large moon above her.
 When did that happen?
 She could have sworn the sky was orange and the sun just setting a minute ago.

-"Karen, maybe it's time for you to find some actual friends to talk to about these, obviously very interesting, observations you seem to enjoy going on and on about?" her mother's voice asked.
+"Karen, maybe it's time for you to find some actual friends to talk to about these, obviously very interesting, observations you seem to enjoy going on and on about?" her mother asked.

 Karen growled.
 "Not this again, mom."

-"I looked, I did look," Karen said, nodding to herself, "There were none that seemed interesting."
+"I looked.
+I did look," Karen said, nodding to herself, "There were none that seemed interesting."
 That was a lie.
-She had been job hunting all day, walking all over the city almost, handing out resumés and trying to sell herself to companies.
-The last place she had almost begged, and that was only a part-time job at the checkout counter in a small supermarket.
+She had been job hunting all day, walking all over the city, handing out her resumes, trying to sell herself to potential employers as best she could.
+The last place she had almost begged and that was only a part-time job at the checkout counter in a small supermarket.
 No one wanted her.